Clinical-Genomics/loqusdb/README.md

 # loqusdb [![Build Status][travis-image]][travis-url]

 Small tool to setup a local variant database.
+If you find loqusdb useful in your work, please cite the [article][publication].

 Right now **locusdb** uses [mongodb][mongodb] as backend for storing variants but there should not be a huge difference to use another